Skip to main content

 Today, Emily can drive, is a volunteer and is carving out a career as a trainer, helping care workers and prison officers gain professional qualifications.

-Even though the terms are used interchangeably, if a person has poor mental health it doesn’t necessarily mean they will be diagnosed with a mental illness.
-It’s common to have periods of poor mental health throughout your life, especially during times of stress or big change - but that doesn’t mean you have a mental illness.
+Even though the terms are used interchangeably, if a person has poor mental health, it doesn’t necessarily mean they will be diagnosed with a mental illness.
+It’s common to have periods of poor mental health throughout your life, especially during times of stress or significant change, but that doesn’t mean you have a mental illness.

 If you feel like you’re struggling with your mental health and it is having an impact on your daily life, please make sure to talk to a healthcare professional.

-How can a mental health condition affect a person’s life?
+Can a mental health condition affect daily life?

 A mental health condition can affect a person’s life in many different ways.
-It has an impact on how a person thinks, feels and acts, which means it can affect how a person handles situations, interacts with others and the life choices they make.
+It impacts how a person thinks, feels, and acts, which means it can affect how a person handles situations, interacts with others, and makes life choices.

-She settled in instantly, enjoying the support of her key worker, growing independence and privacy provided by her very own apartment.
+She settled in instantly, enjoying the support of her key worker and the growing independence and privacy provided by her very own apartment.

 Mark Spraggs qualified as a Social Worker in 1999 and spent many years as an Approved Mental Health Professional and Social Work Manager within integrated NHS and Local Authority mental health services.